nais/doc/tenants/nav/how-to-guides/observability/logs/enable-secure-logs.md

 If your NAIS team has already at any point produced secure logs, you can skip this step.

 If your team has never before produced secure logs, before enabling them for the first time, give a warning in [#kibana](https://nav-it.slack.com/archives/C7T8QHXD3) Slack channel.
 There are some things that need to be adjusted before a new team can start sending.
+Remember to include the name of your NAIS team in the message.

 ## 2. Enabling secure logs [manifest](../../../reference/application-spec.md)